meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 # **MÉTABARCODING ANALYSIS**

+**This is a workflow to process the metabarcoding sequencing data from the Microstore project (2018).**

 ## DATA

 The paired end reads (R1 and R2) are placed in a directory identified by the name of the corresponding amplicon: "AC" for example.
-These directories ("AC", "FO", etc.) are placed in the "reads" directory in "rawdata".
+These directories ("AC", "FO", etc.) are placed in "reads" directory.

 	*******************************
 		Sampling nomenclature